Ben Affleck: Ancestry

+Affleck's ancestry is English, Welsh, Scottish and German, along with some Irish.

 Affleck appeared on the PBS genealogy series Finding Your Roots in 2014.
 When told that an ancestor had been a slave owner in Georgia, Affleck responded: "God.
 It gives me kind of a sagging feeling to see a biological relationship to that.
 But, you know, there it is, part of our history ...
 We tend to separate ourselves from these things by going like, 'It's just dry history, and it's all over now'."
 Leaked emails from the 2015 Sony email hacking scandal showed that, after filming, Affleck felt uncomfortable about the segment, which was not included in the final broadcast.
 The show's host, professor Henry Louis Gates Jr., stated: "We focused on what we felt were the most interesting aspects of his ancestry."
 An internal investigation by PBS concluded that Affleck had exerted "improper influence" over the editorial process and that the producers of the show, including Gates, had violated PBS standards by improperly withholding information.
 The show was temporarily postponed, resuming after a fact-checker and an "independent genealogist" were added to the show's staff.
 Affleck's episode was removed from the show's online archive.

-In 2009, the New England Historic Genealogical Society discovered that Affleck is an 11th cousin of the 44th president of the United States, Barack Obama.

-Me Too allegations
+MeToo allegations

-During the Me Too movement in 2017, Affleck was accused by two women of inappropriate behavior.
+During the MeToo movement in 2017, Affleck was accused by two women of inappropriate behavior.
 Actress Hilarie Burton stated that, during an on-air appearance on TRL Uncensored in 2003, Affleck "wraps his arm around me, and comes over and tweaks my left boob".
 Affleck responded on Twitter: "I acted inappropriately toward Ms. Burton and I sincerely apologize."
 Annamarie Tendler, a makeup artist, said that Affleck "grabbed my ass at a Golden Globes party in 2014 ...
 He tried to play it like he was politely moving me out of the way."